FOUND SUBJECTS at the Moonspeaker

 The combination of this often eviscerated or pre-masticated form of writing for the web leads to web pages with not much reason for anybody to stick around looking at them, with the obvious exceptions of sites that are primarily about movies, sounds, or visual art of some other kind.
 So the folks writing in this way resort to flashier graphics to hold interest, just as advertisers do.
 Which is incredibly counterproductive, because the problem is that the writing isn't dense enough.
 (Top)

-One of the strangest conversations I had was with a colleague who was looking into buying a new computer, who said to me, "But I know, you'll just tell me to get a Mac."
+One of the strangest conversations I had was with a colleague who was looking into buying a new computer, who said to me, "But I know, you'll just tell me to get a mac."
+(My mother said the same thing when she was looking for a computer.)
 And I had to explain that actually, no, I wouldn't, and not because of the price she was considering.
 Apple hardware is more expensive initially, but you have to amortize that properly over the life of the computer.
-I have never heard of a Windows box that survived in real use more than three years, unless the owner managed to avoid hardware failures and switched to Linux to overcome the always growing RAM requirements of Windows.
-That is not universal anymore though thank goodness, especially if you build your own Windows gaming machine or find your way to a well-made IBM Thinkpad (swapping out its original hard drive to get rid of Lenovo crapware, a trick I learned from Cory Doctorow), but those are both more geeky options this person wasn't looking for.
+I have never heard of a windows box that survived in real use more than three years, unless the owner managed to avoid hardware failures and switched to linux to overcome the always growing RAM requirements of windows.
+That is not universal anymore though thank goodness, especially if you build your own windows gaming machine or find your way to a well-made IBM Thinkpad (swapping out its original hard drive to get rid of Lenovo crapware, a trick I learned from Cory Doctorow), but those are both more geeky options this person wasn't looking for.

 To return to the main point, if Conway's observation explains the different feel of various OSes, which is itself a product of how they are designed, perhaps it also explains the visceralness of response people can have to finding out someone else dislikes their favoured OS.
 Perhaps they really do feel a bit identified with the sort of organization that OS reflects, so a critique of that OS ends up feeling more personal than it is.
 I doubt this is something anybody would seriously expect, and so it would be mostly unconscious in its effect.
 This seems a much more respectful way to interpret how it is possible for people who otherwise discuss computer related matters with quiet rationality to explode with vitriol as soon as the "OS question" comes up.
 In fact, this effect could even be an important driver of flamewars that aren't being egged on by trolls outside of the category of information systems, since Conway himself pointed out that his observation applies more widely than them.
 (Top)